awsdocs/amazon-eks-user-guide/doc_source/using-service-linked-roles-eks.md

 1. In the left navigation pane, choose **Clusters**\.

 1. If your cluster has any node groups or Fargate profiles, you must delete them before you can delete the cluster\.
-For more information, see [Delete a managed node group from your cluster](delete-managed-node-group.md) and [Deleting a Fargate profile](fargate-profile.md#delete-fargate-profile)\.
+For more information, see [Delete a managed node group from your cluster](delete-managed-node-group.md) and [Delete a Fargate profile](delete-fargate-profile.md)\.

 1. On the **Clusters** page, choose the cluster that you want to delete and choose **Delete**\.